Lakers Rumors: Early Playoff Exit For OKC Could Bring Paul George To Los Angeles, ‘Sporting News’ Reports

 The report noted that a “deep playoff run could be enough to convince George to re-sign in Oklahoma City” as he might “see the pair of Russell Westbrook and Carmelo Anthony along with emerging center Steven Adams as his best chance to win a championship.”

-OKC is seventh in the West right now and only one-and-a-half games above from postseason disqualification, which means anything can still happen from this point forward.
+The Thunder are seventh in the West right now and only one-and-a-half games ahead of the 8th and final playoff spot, which means anything can still happen from this point forward.